The influence of relatedness on parental reproductive success and offspring fitness in Eastern chipmunks breeding in fluctuating environments

 Season is a column that indicates the season the juvenile was captured (Su=summer; Sp=spring)

-Survival is a column that indicates the survival of the juvenile (A value of 0 was assigned to individuals not recaptured in the year following their initial capture and a 1 to those captured at least once)
+Survival is a column that indicates the survival of the juvenile (A value of 0 was assigned to individuals not recaptured in the year following their initial capture, and a 1 to those captured at least once)

 Sex is a column that indicates the Juvenile's sex (F=female; M=Male)

-Site is a column that indicates the Capture site (possible values are: Site1, Site2, Site3 and Site4)
+Site is a column that indicates the Capture site (possible values are: Site1, Site2, Site3, and Site4)

 The first column represents the individual's ID

-The following columns contain the whole genotype for that individual (2 columns per microsatellite, containing the same value for homozygotes, or different values in the case of heterozygote).
-Missing values are represented by “NA”.
+The following columns contain the whole genotype for that individual (2 columns per microsatellite, containing the same value for homozygotes, or different values in the case of a heterozygote).
+Missing values are represented by "NA".